Sep 6 2012

 Baritone sax doesn’t really need any introductions.
 Deep voiced and self-assured, it’s an instrument that often disposes of delicacy to get its point across.
-But even the most direct of instruments are capable of acts of nuance and delicacy.
+But even the most direct of instruments are capable of acts of nuance and subtlety.
 On Michiana, his debut album, Jonah Parzen-Johnson explores the sonic possibilities of the baritone sax while simultaneously maintaining a lyrical narrative.

 Result?
 A fun listen.
 And it’s a listen that also engages on an intellectual level without getting all didactic and tedious.